samueloquien/talkerbot/README.md

 ## Deployment on Gcloud Run

 Create a `.env` file with the same variables as `.env.template`.
+Alternatively, you can set environment variables in the GCloud console by navigating to Edit & deploy new version -> Edit Container -> Variables & Secrets.

 Install Google Cloud Console and run:

 ```
 cd talkerbot
-gcloud run deploy
+gcloud run deploy talkerbot --source .
 ```

-hit Enter to select the current folder.
-Next, hit Enter to select the default function name (`talkerbot`).
-Next select region 13 (`europe-central2`).

 This will create an instance of a Cloud Run.
 Copy the URL.